xelarion/go-layout/rules.md

 - **Git Commit Guidelines**:
   - Follow the Conventional Commits specification (e.g., feat(xxx): add new feature, fix: resolve bug) with optional scopes and clear descriptions.

+- **Code Changes Scope**:
+  - Do not modify functionality or logic unrelated to the current change.

 ---

 ### Additional Recommendations